snowflakedb/snowflake-jdbc/README.rst

 Development
 =============

-Follow these steps to apply the coding style.
+Run the maven command to check the coding style.

 .. code-block:: bash

     mvn -P check-style verify

+Follow the instruction if any error occurs.

 You may import the coding style from IntelliJ so that the coding style can be applied on IDE: